When it comes to people forming immediate opinions of you, your business, services, or products, Google search results are king.

 Be mindful that ISP data retention policies can be shockingly short.
 Some windows as short as 60 days.
 Whether it be 60 days, 6 months, or 6 years, you simply do not know what data retention policies to be concerned about until you begin peeling back the layers of the onion.
 This can take some time to do.
 So do not wait.

 Regardless of the statute of limitations or any concerns over data retention policies, you should file your lawsuit as quickly as possible.

 Even if you are located in a jurisdiction with a 2 or 3 year defamation statute, never rule out the possibility that your case may be transferred to a jurisdiction with a 1 year statute.
 This could be for reasons of which you are not yet aware.
 If you do not act swiftly, you could find yourself out of luck and without available recourse no matter how damaging and offensive the content may be.

 Ideally, you should (1) file your lawsuit, (2) identify the defendant, and (3) name the defendant in that lawsuit within ONE year of the original publication date.
 This helps ensure you have preserved, and do not inadvertently waive any of your rights.

 Google’s Court Order Removal Policy

-Court ordered injunctions may be issued as mandatory injunctions ordering a person or entity to specifically do something.
+Court orders to remove content may be issued as mandatory injunctions ordering a person or entity to specifically do something.
 They may also be issued as prohibitory injunctions ordering a person or entity to not do something.